tsgates/arch-wiki-markdown/wiki/Flashcache.md

     # cd facebook-flashcache-085b7ba
     # make KERNEL_TREE=<root of kernel source tree> (most likely in /usr/src)

-If all goes well you're ready to install the module(you need root access for this):
+If all goes well you are ready to install the module(you need root access for this):

     # sudo make KERNEL_TREE=<root of kernel source tree> install